Help! I Threw Out My Back!

 After a day or two of rest, add some light physical activity to restore mobility.
 Gentle stretching, walking, and yoga are all good options, but avoid bending, lifting, or twisting too much.

 Some people find that placing a pillow or a rolled-up towel behind their back makes sitting more comfortable.
 You may also prefer sleeping on your back to avoid stretching the muscles further.
+However, ask your doctor before using a back stretcher, as these can make the problem worse.

 For more serious back pain, your doctor may recommend physical therapy or muscle relaxants.
 While muscle relaxants can help relieve pain caused by spasms, they are merely treating the symptoms of your injury, not helping your body heal.